stevenbenner/jquery-powertip/README.md

 #### data-powertiptarget

 You can specify the ID of an element in the DOM to pull the content from.
-PowerTip will replicate the markup inside of that element in the tooltip without modifying or destroying the original.
+PowerTip will replicate the markup of that element in the tooltip without modifying or destroying the original.

 ```html
 <div id="myToolTip">